huynguyen294/firebase-realtime-sharing/README.md

 # Firebase Realtime Sharing

-This just simple way to help your application can sharing data together.
+This is just a simple way to help the devices using your app share data with each other.
 When user click send, it will generate a code and then in the receiving device just need enter the code to get data.

 # Get started